zdravkov/kendo-docs/api/mobile/listview.md

 ### refreshTemplate `String|Function`*(default: "Refreshing")*

 The message template displayed during the refresh.
-Applicable only when pullToRefresh is set to true.
+Applicable only when pullToRefresh is set to `true`.

 ### releaseTemplate `String|Function`*(default: "Release to refresh")*

 The message template indicating that pullToRefresh will occur.
-Applicable only when pullToRefresh is set to true.
+Applicable only when pullToRefresh is set to `true`.

-### scrollThreshold `String`*(default: 30)*

- The distance to the bottom in pixels, after which the listview will start fetching the next page.
-Applicable only when endlessScroll is set to true.

 ### style `String`